metablaster/WindowsFirewallRuleset/Readme/CONTRIBUTION.md

 At the moment we focus on Windows Firewall, if you have skills to port code to other firewalls go ahead, but it's not priority.

 If you decide to port code it is mandatory that these code changes are done on separate branch.

+## Making new scripts
+Inside "Templates" folder there are few template scripts as a starting point.\
+Copy them to target location, update code and start implementing code.

 ## Repository folder structure
 See [DirectoryStructure.md](https://github.com/metablaster/WindowsFirewallRuleset/blob/develop/Readme/DirectoryStructure.md)